lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 > * Draw 4 lines of 10 alines
 > * Start the alien movement after 1 second of pushing the start
 > * Draw the spaceship
-> * 4 lines of alien start moving starting to the right side all together
+> * 4 lines of alien start moving to the right side all together
 > * Once they came back to the left side of the grid they should go down one line
 > * Once the lines of aliens reach the line of the spaceship 'Game Over'
 > * Once the player has shot all aliens "You Win"